 “All of you, through here, now!” he can be heard shouting as the Death Particle activates, suggesting that he may have shepherded his new Cyber-Army into a waiting TARDIS and escaped from Gallifrey.

-“The thing is… what I love about the Master is that you can put him in the darkest, dangerous, most impossible situations… and he’ll always find a way of getting out of them.
+“The thing is… what I love about the Master is that you can put him in the darkest, most dangerous, most impossible situations… and he’ll always find a way of getting out of them.
 How, I don’t know!”
 Dhawan told RadioTimes.com.

 If Whittaker is leaving, it seems increasingly likely that Dhawan’s Master could return for one last face-off – and the same logic would suggest that Jo Martin’s mysterious Fugitive Doctor would turn up to resolve her storyline as well.